k00ka/captains-mistress/README.md

 If you want to learn (more) about TDD, there are plenty of online resources.
 For a quick primer, you can review our blog post from the previous workshop: [http://www.ryatta.com/refactoring-in-context/]

+The first part of this project was presented at Ruby Hack Night on July 29, 2015.
+The output from that session is contained in the rhn1 branch.

+===
+Instructions for the second session:
+===

+The second part of this project will be presented at Ruby Hack Night on August 27, 2015.
+The starting point is the current rhn2 branch.
+The output from that session will be pushed to the rhn2 branch so we have a final record of all work.